sintefmath/JutulDarcy.jl/docs/src/man/intro.md

     compressibility = c
 )
 kr = BrooksCoreyRelativePermeabilities(sys, [2.0, 3.0])
-replace_variables!(model, PhaseMassDensities = density, PhaseRelativePermeability = kr)
+replace_variables!(model, PhaseMassDensities = density, RelativePermeabilities = kr)
 nothing #hide
 ````

-### Initial state
+### Initial state: Pressure and saturations

 Now that we are happy with our model setup, we can designate an initial state.
+Equilibriation of reservoirs can be a complicated affair, but here we set up a
-For simplicity, we set up a constant pressure reservoir filled with the liquid phase.
+constant pressure reservoir filled with the liquid phase.
+The inputs must match
+the primary variables of the model, which in this case is pressure and
+saturations in every cell.

 ````@example intro_ex
 state0 = setup_reservoir_state(model,